codingPhuc/book-vault-/AI prompt.md

 8. What are some reasons you might want to comment out code?
 9. What is the best practice for commenting code according to the document?

+# prompt for abap coding

+1. **Comprehensive Code Review:**

+    - “As a senior developer, could you provide a comprehensive review of the following code snippet?
+Specifically, analyze its adherence to our team’s standard coding practices, potential performance issues, and opportunities for refactoring.”
+2. **Optimization Challenge:**

+    - “Given your vast experience with ABAP, how would you optimize this function `<function_name>` to reduce its computational complexity without sacrificing readability?”
+3. **Error Handling Assessment:**

+    - “We’d appreciate your expert critique on the error handling implemented in `<code_section>`.
+Are there any scenarios we are overlooking, and could you suggest robust solutions for those cases?”
+4. **Maintainability and Scalability Check:**

+    - “Could you elaborate on the maintainability and scalability aspects of this module `<module_name>`?
+Additionally, provide your recommendations to ensure it aligns with our long-term product strategy.”
+5. **Security Review:**

+    - “Considering security best practices, what are your thoughts on the current authentication logic in `<auth_related_code>`?
+Please recommend proactive measures we can take to fortify its security.”
+6. **Database Interaction Optimization:**

+    - “Review the database interaction code in `<db_interaction_code>`.
+How can we enhance its efficiency and security, while also preparing it for scale as our user base grows?”
+7. **Feature Architecture Assessment:**

+    - “Please assess the code architecture for our new feature `<feature_name>` from a senior expert’s perspective.
+What design patterns would you employ to improve its structure and future extensibility?”
+8. **Unit Test Evaluation:**

+    - “Analyze the unit tests associated with `<application_component>` and suggest strategies for improving test coverage and effectiveness, particularly for edge cases and failure modes.”
+9. **Modern Practices Integration:**

+    - “From your extensive experience, how could we better utilize modern ABAP practices in our current implementation of `<specific_code>` to gain a substantial productivity boost?”
+10. **Asynchronous Programming Refinement:**

+    - “Conduct a thorough analysis of the use of asynchronous programming in `<async_code_block>`.
+Are there any anti-patterns or inefficiencies present?
+How might we refine this to improve app responsiveness and data processing times?”